luanfs/luanfs/README.md

 - Hi, I’m Luan Santos 👋
-- I'm an applied mathematician from São Paulo, Brazil.
+- I'm an applied mathematics researcher.
-- I'm currently a postdoc at Princeton University working at the Geophysical Fluid Dynamics Laboratory
+- I'm currently a postdoc at Princeton University working at the Geophysical Fluid Dynamics Laboratory.
 - You can reach me at ls9640@princeton.edu or at luan.santos@noaa.gov or at Linkedin [![LinkedIn][1.1]][1].